merrazeal/Parsley/README.md

 if __name__ == '__main__':
     asyncio.run(main())
 ```
-- The task registry name should correspond to the Python path, such as `PYTHONPATH/your_task_module.your_task_module`
+- The task registry module value should match the Python import path, like PYTHONPATH/your_module.your_module.
 - You can also add the worker(like listener) in the `on startup` and `on shutdown` events, or within the `lifespan` context to manage the lifecycle of the worker.
 Ensure that the worker is **non-blocking** (blocking=False)